Fliplet/fliplet-cli/docs/Best-practises.md

 A widget instance data won't be available on the page unless your dependencies include `fliplet-core`.

-## Your component might be dropped more than once into a page
+## Your component can be dropped more than once into a page

 Does your code handle that?
 Here's a piece of advice: